minebreaker-tf/vue-yar/README.md

         loading: `<p>Loading...</p>`,
         failure: `<p>Error</p>`
     },
-    // If true, watch "url" and re-fetch the resource if necessary
-    refetch: true,
     // Can validate the fetched resource is correct or not validate() {
         return data.id && data.name